IrisShaders/DocsPage/README.md

 ### Reference:
 A reference is a docs page.
 It give objective information on a subject, without moving towards individual use cases.
 These are often short pages, which are written to provide information about syntax surrounding a line or two of code.
 These need to be written in a succinct way so that the user can quickly find information.
 Best practices are located at [references in Diataxis](https://diataxis.fr/reference/)

+For uniform references please look at `alphaTestRef` for formatting.
+The aside found there can be used for any version specific stuff.

 ## Translations (i18n)
 Translations are not yet supported, but once the english version is complete we will begin building out the languages.